 max-age=86400 tells the user agent the response can be cached, but that it expires in exactly 86,400 seconds (one day).

 Fastly respects Cache-Control headers by default, but you can also use another proxy-specific header: Surrogate-Control.
 Surrogate-Control headers are similar to Cache-Control headers, but provide instructions to reverse proxy caches like Fastly.
 You can use Cache-Control and Surrogate-Control headers together.
-For more information about Cache-Control and Surrogate-Control headers, see our guide on configuring caching.
+For more information about Cache-Control and Surrogate-Control headers, see our documentation on cache freshness.

 An updated example

 Let's take a look at how the Cache-Control headers could be used in our original example, the comments API.
 Recall the API endpoint that provided a list of comments for a given article: